ArendPeter/JavaGuide/mydoc/mydoc_generating_pdfs.md

 ## 2. Create a new configuration file for each of your PDF targets

 The PDF configuration file will build on the settings in the regular configuration file but will some additional fields.
-Here's the configuration file for the config_designers.yml file for this theme:
+Here's the configuration file for the config_programmers.yml file for this theme:

 ```
-destination: ../doc_outputs/mydoc/designers-pdf
+destination: ../doc_outputs/mydoc/programmers-pdf
 url: "http://127.0.0.1:4010"
-baseurl: "/mydoc/designers-pdf"
+baseurl: "/mydoc/programmers-pdf"
 port: 4010
 output: pdf
-print_title: Jekyll theme for documentation — designers
+print_title: Jekyll theme for documentation — programmers
 print_subtitle: version 4.0
 output: pdf
 defaults: